ManonR11/manonreau.github.io/teaching_projects.md

 This page is under construction

 # Teaching

-- 192h of practical work assistance and teaching at Paris Diderot
+- In silico drug design, molecular dynamic simulations, biostatistics, 3d visualisation with PyMol (Paris Diderot -192h)
-- 4h of teaching at the Cnam
+- Molecular modeling (Cnam - 4h)
-- 2h of introduction to bioinformatic at Sup'Biotech Paris
+- Introduction to bioinformatic (Sup'Biotech Paris 2h)

 # Other projects
 - **Escape Game**: Creation of a scientific escape game for the “Fête de la Science” for highschool students - Cnam<br>